vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - If a market has `market.liquidity.providers.fee.distributionTimeStep` set to more than `0` and such market settles then the fees are distributed as part of the settlement process, see [market lifecycle](./0043-MKTL-market_lifecycle.md).
 Any settled market has zero balances in all the LP fee accounts. (<a name="0042-LIQF-014" href="#0042-LIQF-014">0042-LIQF-014</a>)
 - All liquidity providers with `average fraction of liquidity provided by committed LP > 0` in the market receive a greater than zero amount of liquidity fee.
 The only exception is if a non-zero amount is rounded to zero due to integer representation. (<a name="0042-LIQF-015" href="#0042-LIQF-015">0042-LIQF-015</a>)

+### LP JOINING AND LEAVING MARKETS

+- An LP joining a market that is below the target stake with a higher fee bid than the current fee: their fee is used (<a name="0042-LIQF-019" href="#0042-LIQF-019">0042-LIQF-019</a>)
+- An LP joining a market that is below the target stake with a lower fee bid than the current fee: fee doesn't change (<a name="0042-LIQF-020" href="#0042-LIQF-020">0042-LIQF-020</a>)
+- An LP joining a market that is above the target stake with a sufficiently large commitment to push ALL higher bids above the target stake and a lower fee bid than the current fee: their fee is used (<a name="0042-LIQF-029" href="#0042-LIQF-029">0042-LIQF-029</a>)
+- An LP joining a market that is above the target stake with a commitment not large enough to push any higher bids above the target stake, and a lower fee bid than the current fee: the fee doesn't change (<a name="0042-LIQF-030" href="#0042-LIQF-030">0042-LIQF-030</a>)
+- An LP joining a market that is above the target stake with a commitment large enough to push one of two higher bids above the target stake, and a lower fee bid than the current fee: the fee changes to the other lower bid (<a name="0042-LIQF-023" href="#0042-LIQF-023">0042-LIQF-023</a>)
+- An LP joining a market that is above the target stake with a commitment large enough to push one of two higher bids above the target stake, and a higher fee bid than the current fee: the fee doesn't change (<a name="0042-LIQF-024" href="#0042-LIQF-024">0042-LIQF-024</a>)
+- An LP leaves a market that is above target stake when their fee bid is currently being used: fee changes to fee bid by the LP who takes their place in the bidding order (<a name="0042-LIQF-025" href="#0042-LIQF-025">0042-LIQF-025</a>)
+- An LP leaves a market that is above target stake when their fee bid is lower than the one currently being used and their commitment size changes the LP that meets the target stake: fee changes to fee bid by the LP that is now at the place in the bid order to provide the target stake (<a name="0042-LIQF-026" href="#0042-LIQF-026">0042-LIQF-026</a>)
+- An LP leaves a market that is above target stake when their fee bid is lower than the one currently being used and their commitment size doesn't the LP that meets the target stake: fee doesn't change (<a name="0042-LIQF-027" href="#0042-LIQF-027">0042-LIQF-027</a>)
+- An LP leaves a market that is above target stake when their fee bid is higher than the one currently being used: fee doesn't change (<a name="0042-LIQF-028" href="#0042-LIQF-028">0042-LIQF-028</a>)

 ### API

 - Equity-like share of each active LP can be obtained via the API (<a name="0042-LIQF-016" href="#0042-LIQF-016">0042-LIQF-016</a>)